 Lamb is by far my favorite meat.
 Especially New Zealand or Australian lamb, which tends to be relatively lean, gamey and very, very flavorful.
-Lamb is also healthy – it is a good source of omega-3 fats.
+Lamb meat is also very healthy.

 Do you sear a leg of lamb before roasting?